Spikeysanju/sanju.sh/README.md

 - **cloudflare pages**: for hosting the site and continuous deployment

 ## design
-i wanted to keep the design simple and clean. i used a monochrome color scheme with a pop of color for the accent. i also used a lot of whitespace to make the content easy to read and navigate. i'm a big fan of minimalism and KISS (keep it simple, stupid) and i think it works well for a personal website like this. i hope you like the design as much as i do!
+- i wanted to keep the design simple and clean. i used a monochrome color scheme with a pop of color for the accent.
+- i also used a lot of whitespace to make the content easy to read and navigate.
+- i'm a big fan of minimalism and KISS (keep it simple, stupid) and i think it works well for a personal website like this.
+- i hope you like the design as much as i do!

 ## contributing
-if you have any ideas or suggestions for the site, feel free to open an issue or submit a pull request. i'm always open to feedback and i'd love to hear your thoughts on how i can improve the site. i'm also open to collaborations and contributions, so if you have an idea for a feature or project you'd like to work on together, let me know!
+if you have ideas or suggestions, feel free to open an issue or submit a pull request. i'm open to collaborations and contributions.

 ## contact
-if you'd like to get in touch with me, you can reach me at [hey@sanju.sh](mailto:hey@sanju.sh) or on [twitter](https://twitter.com/spikeysanju). i'm always open to meeting new people and learning new things, so don't be shy! i'd love to hear from you and chat about anything and everything. thanks for stopping by and have a great day!
+you can reach me at [hey@sanju.sh](mailto:hey@sanju.sh) or on [twitter](https://twitter.com/spikeysanju). don't hesitate to get in touch!

 ## license
-this project is open source and available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0). feel free to use the code as a reference or inspiration for your own projects. i'd appreciate it if you could give credit or a shoutout if you do use it, but it's not required. i believe in the power of open source and sharing knowledge, so i'm happy to contribute back to the community in any way i can.
+this project is open source under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0). you're welcome to use the code for your own projects. if you do, a shoutout would be appreciated but it's not required.